pan-kuleczka/cadprojects/Neuroshima Hex/README.md

   ![spreadsheet](./drawer_height_spreadsheet.png)

   ### Print settings
-  The models have been thoroughly tested on a Bambu Lab P1S with a 0.4 mm standard nozzle.
+  The models have been thoroughly tested on a Bambu Lab P1S with a 0.4 mm standard nozzle by printing them in PLA.
 The tubes do not need supports, the drawers do need supports (preferably tree supports) and should be printed on one of the flat sides opposite to the cutout sides.
 I used a layer height of 0.2 mm and 15% sparse infill.
 The models do not require any post-processing (other than support removal) for standard usage.
+The resulting print is designed to be quite sturdy and you can expect it to both hold the tokens well and be resistant to opening it (which requires force because of the snap-fit).

 # Nonaffiliation